top of page

 Tups

-Our current stock tups have all either been bought directly from the annual HSBA breed sale at Cockermouth or bred out of stock originally bought down from Cumbria:
+Our tups have all either been bought directly from the annual HSBA breed sale at Cockermouth or bred out of stock originally bought down from Cumbria.
+Current stock tups include:

 Ewes